eflautt/ga-data-science/lessons/lesson-13/readme.md

 ### Lemmatization and Stemming

-As we've seen, not only can abbreviations, proper nouns, and dates pose a problem, but other language features also have to be broken down.
-Consider the terms 'bad' and 'badly', or 'different' and 'differences'.
+Abbreviations, proper nouns, and dates can pose a problem but there are many other language features that also have to be broken down.
+Consider the terms 'bad' and 'badly' or 'different' and 'differences'.
 How can we describe the relationship between these terms?

 Stemming and lemmatization are two solutions to this type of problem.
 Once we've identified the **tokens** of our sample text, we can use these tools to identify common roots.